 Back to the Same Old Bad Behavior

-If you are like many recovering alcoholics, a return to drinking – even if you consider it just a temporary thing – is often the prelude to the same old bad behavior that got you in trouble time and time again before.
-It’s tough to put the brakes on once you’ve had that first drink, as you delude yourself into thinking that you’ve got everything under control, you can handle yourself without becoming a fool, getting into fights, or worse.
+If you are like many recovering alcoholics, a return to drinking – even if you consider it just a temporary thing – is often the prelude to the same old bad behavior that has gotten you in trouble time and time again before.
+It’s tough to put the brakes on once you’ve had that first drink.
+You delude yourself into thinking that you’ve got everything under control–that you can handle yourself without becoming a fool, getting into fights, or worse.

 But look back at your past behavior.
-When you’ve reached the stage where you experienced serious negative consequences as a result of your drinking, you more than likely had a few major and many minor problems.
-This may have included multiple DUIs, getting arrested for drunk and disorderly behavior, having the police called to your home for a domestic disturbance, getting into accidents, even seriously injuring yourself or others, whether in a car or another type of mishap – purposeful or unintentional.
+What were the consequences of your drinking in the past?
+They probably included a few major and minor problems.
+This may have included multiple DUIs, getting arrested for drunk and disorderly behavior, having the police called to your home for a domestic disturbance, getting into accidents or even seriously injuring yourself or others, whether in a car or another type of mishap – purposeful or unintentional.

 Alcohol clouds your judgment, delays response time, makes you overconfident and quick to anger.
 The effects are cumulative and increasingly self-destructive.
 And you don’t even realize while you are drinking just how bad things really are.
 You can’t gauge your own behavior, let alone act responsibly.